mikael-andre/Graylog/README.md

 ## Introduction ##
 This shell script installs all Graylog components (server and web) on one server.
 ## Documentations ##
-Find prerequisites and installation documentations at [http://mikael-andre.github.io/Graylog](http://mikael-andre.github.io/Graylog/)
+Find prerequisites and installation documentations in [wiki page](https://github.com/mikael-andre/Graylog/wiki/Wiki)
 ## About ##
 ### Author ###
-* Mikaël ANDRE - Network Engineer at Telindus FRANCE
+* Mikaël ANDRE - Unified Communications Engineer at SFR Business
 ## License ##
 These files `install_graylog.sh` and `graylog_variables.cfg` are distributed under GNU GPL v2 license, see LICENSE.
 ### Contact ###
 Feel free to contact me by [GitHub](https://github.com/mikael-andre/Graylog/issues) if you have any issues or suggest features.